Nasdanika/core/flow/engineering/flow.md

 * [Service](Service.html) - a flow element referencing an activity provided by a participant or resource.
 * [Pseudo-states](PseudoState.html) - used to combine and direct transitions.

+## Knowledge continuum

+One way to think about a flow model is as of a "knowledge continuum" where knowledge of how to do things is organized in progression from generic to specific with bi-directional links between more generic and more specific pieces.

+Activity documentation would be the most specific unit of knowledge, or, to be more precise, a mix of bits and pieces of knowledge from multiple domains/disciplines.
+For example, to perform a microservice development activity a developer need to know how to use IDE, source control system, an issue tracking system, etc.
+However, they don't need to know all of that at the expert level.
+E.g. they just need to know how to commit their code to the source control system and how to update an issue.
+They don't necessarily need to know how to do branching, merging, rebasing.
+Activity documentation may contain links to specific parts of reference manuals for resources and artifacts used by the activity, e.g. a specific chapter in a source control reference manual.
+Bi-directional references between activities and participants, resources, and artifacts used in activity are automatically generated.

+Resource, Artifact, and Participant documentation is more generic, but still specific to the flow package.
+E.g. documentation for a build tool resource may provide a description how the tool is used in the flow and contain references to external resources - manuals, book, video courses.
+Bi-directional links between participants and tools/artifacts they use in all activities are automatically generated.
+A person who is new to playing a role of a particular participant may study participant documentation including resources the participant uses and activities it participates in.

+And finally, resources referenced from the flow documentation are most generic and flow-independent.
+These resources can also be categorized, if needed, from specific to generic.
+E.g. there might be documentation on how to use a particular tool within the organization and documentation on how to use the tool in general.

 ## Examples

 * [TOGAF ADM](../../../togaf/modules/adm/index.html)